HumanCellAtlas/unity/README.md

   - Enables hot deployment for local development
   - Persists all project data past destruction of Docker container (since we're running with --rm), but not system-level log or tmp files.
 * <b>-e PASSENGER_APP_ENV= [RAILS_ENV]:</b> The Rails environment.
 Will default to development, so if you're doing a production deployment, set this accordingly.
 * <b>-e ENCRYPTION_KEY= [ENCRYPTION_KEY]:</b> Salt value for encrypting sensitive information, like OAuth refresh tokens.
-This value must be consistent, or previously stored credentials will not decrypt correctly.
+This value must be consistent, and between 32-64 bytes, or previously stored credentials will not decrypt correctly.
 * <b>-e DATABASE_HOST= [DATABASE_HOST]:</b> Name of the container running postgres.
 Even though our two containers are linked, this needs to be set to allow Rails to communicate with the database.
 * <b>-e DATABASE_USER= [DATABASE_USER] -e DATABASE_PASSWORD= [DATABASE_PASSWORD]:</b> Credentials for authenticating into postgres.
 * <b>-e SENDGRID_USERNAME= [SENDGRID_USERNAME] -e SENDGRID_PASSWORD= [SENDGRID_PASSWORD]:</b> The credentials for Sendgrid to send emails.
 Alternatively, you could decide to not use Sendgrid and configure the application to use a different SMTP server (would be done inside your environment's config file).